 For this recipe, there is absolutely no processing.
 The most “cooking” you will do is boiling the water and vinegar!
 No need to process these in a processor and if you want to can them to seal, you just do the hot water sterilization pack.
 However, you don’t really need to do that because they will last in your fridge for a long time (if you don’t eat them up in a week!).

-You start by soaking the cukes in water.
+You start by soaking the cucumbers in water.
 Then in alum water.
 The alum is what helps make these pickles keep their crispness.
 After the alum water comes the hot vinegar bath.
-The cukes sit a few days in the vinegar and pickling spices then you will add your sugar.
+They will sit a few days in the vinegar and pickling spices then you will add your sugar.

-This is probably the easiest pickle recipe out there to make and I love how crisp, vinegary, sweet, but most of all nostalgic.
+This is probably the easiest pickle recipe out there to make and I love how green, crisp, vinegary, sweet, these pickles are, but most of all nostalgic.
 Bringing back days of my past and memories of Nanny.

 - Blackberry Lemon Thyme Syrup by Sunday Supper Movement